Commutative algebras of series: -products, -finite series, and -automata

 \section{$P$-products, $P$-finite series, and $P$-automata}

-In this section we introduce a coalgebraic framework to define a large family of binary operations on series, which for simplicity we call products (however we make no assumptions about their properties).
-Our starting point is that the notable Hadamard, shuffle, and infiltration products found in the literature can be defined coinductively based on a \emph{product rule} $P$ satisfied by their left derivatives; see the lower half of \cref{table:basic operations on series}.
+In this section we introduce a coinductive framework to define a large family of binary operations on series, which for simplicity we call \emph{products} (however we make no assumptions about their properties).
+Our starting point is that the Hadamard, shuffle, and infiltration products can be defined coinductively based on a \emph{product rule} $P$ satisfied by their left derivatives; see the lower half of \cref{table:basic operations on series}.
+We remark that products can also be defined by induction on the length of words, however the inductive definitions quickly become very complicated, while the coinductive definitions are simple and uniform.
 In~\cref{sec:P-products} we capture this situation by the notion of \emph{$P$-product}, observing in~\cref{sec:P-finite series} that it gives rise to a corresponding class of \emph{$P$-finite series}.
-In~\cref{sec:P-automata} we define \emph{$P$-automata}, which are automata where states are terms.
-The main technical result of this section is \cref{lem:coincidence}, stating that a series is $P$-finite iff it is recognised by a finite-variable $P$-automaton.
-Such a \emph{coincidence lemma}, which was previously known for the notable products, holds in the general setting of $P$-products where no algebraic property is assumed.
+In~\cref{sec:P-automata} we define \emph{$P$-automata} and as the main result of this section we show in~\cref{lem:coincidence} that a series is $P$-finite iff it is recognised by a finite-variable $P$-automaton.
+Such a \emph{coincidence lemma}, which was previously known for the notable products, in fact holds in the general setting of $P$-products.